Turn Your AncestryDNA Data into Medication Safety Insights

 Is this a replacement for clinical pharmacogenomic testing?

-No. DecodeMyBio reports are educational and based on consumer genotyping arrays.
+No. DecodeMyBio results are educational and based on consumer genotyping arrays.
 Consumer arrays cannot detect gene deletions, duplications, or rare variants.
 For clinical decisions, consult your healthcare provider about clinical-grade testing.

 How much does it cost?